joeeckstein/joeeckstein.github.io/projects.md

 # Projects

-## Celebrity Apex - Occulus Theater LED Wall
+## Celebrity Apex - Oculus Theater LED Wall

 I was a member of the TAIT Integration team working on the Celebrity Apex LED Wall.